 - a.
 Documentation and scheduling of inspection frequency, and the individual responsible for performing the inspections - b.
 Methods for identifying, preventing, and correcting deficiencies - c.
-Minutes of regular quality assurance meetings (as allowable within the limits of our legally binding Patient Safety Organization [PSO] Agreement), including identification of system weaknesses/deficiencies corrective action taken, and ongoing documentation of improvements made - d.
+Provide written redacted version of minutes and statistical analysis presented at regular quality assurance meetings (as allowable within the limits of our legally binding Patient Safety Organization [PSO] Agreement), including identification of system

+- weaknesses/deficiencies corrective action taken, and ongoing documentation of improvements made - d.
 Review/study of activities/functions/program components of healthcare services on a schedule and unscheduled basis